deborahelizabethpadilla/MockupToArticle/README.md

 **Closing:**

 In conclusion, I have learned a lot by working on this project.
-I am confident that I mastered UIKit and am able to successfully create applications using different scenes, functions and assets in order to create an exciting application.
+I am confident that I mastered HTML and am able to successfully create web pages using different features.